 Date placeholders (warehouse only)

-Warehouse queries can reference the active sync window via placeholders:{START_DATE}— the start of the current window, asYYYY-MM-DD{END_DATE}— the end of the current window, asYYYY-MM-DD{END_DATE_SQL}— the end as a SQL-quoted literal, ready to drop into aWHEREclause
+Warehouse queries can reference the active sync window via placeholders, so each run pulls only new data:{START_DATE}— the start of the current window, asYYYY-MM-DD{END_DATE}— the end of the current window, asYYYY-MM-DD{END_DATE_SQL}— the end as a SQL-quoted literal, ready to drop into aWHEREclause

 WEEKLY, the previous Monday through Sunday; for MONTHLY, the first to last day of the previous month; for DAILY, the previous day.
 Use these to keep queries incremental.